Steveiwonder/WSM/README.md

 And that's it, you're done.
 If you have a notifier configured, you'll see notifications every time a new health check registers itself with the server.

-### Wait, what, no HTTPS?
+### HTTPS Configuration?
-HTTPS is essential for the security and I do recommended setting it up.
+HTTPS is essential for the security and I do recommended configuring your docker container (server) with a HTTPS reverse proxy.

 If you're unfamiliar with setting up HTTPS, one common approach is to use Nginx as a reverse proxy in front of your application, along with Let's Encrypt to obtain a free SSL certificate.
 Here's a comprehensive tutorial to guide you through the setup: Nginx as a Reverse Proxy with Let's Encrypt SSL.
 There are plenty of tutorials out there, like this one for example [Setup SSL with Docker, NGINX and Lets Encrypt](https://www.programonaut.com/setup-ssl-with-docker-nginx-and-lets-encrypt/)